NCAR/MechanismConfiguration/docs/source/v1/chemical_species/index.rst

 The key-value pair ``name`` is required and must contain the unique name used for this species.
 All other key-value pairs are optional.

-When included, the key-value pair ``tracer type``, must be one of the following:

-- ``THIRD_BODY``

 Optional key-value pairs are used to define physical and chemical properties.
 These include:

 - ``"molecular weight [kg mol-1]"``: The molecular weight of the species.
+- ``"constant concentration [mol m-3]"``: The constant concentration of the species.
+- ``"constant mixing ratio [mol mol-1]"``: The constant volume mixing ratio of the species.
+- ``"is third body"``: When present and true, the species concentration calculated as the total air density.

-These optional properties are only required when a species participates in a reaction that requires that a particular property be defined (e.g., surface reactions).
+These optional properties are only required when a species participates in a reaction that requires that a particular property be defined (e.g., surface reactions), or to specify how the species should be treated by the solver (e.g., as a constant species).
+Only one of ``"constant concentration [mol m-3]"``, ``"constant mixing ratio [mol mol-1]"``, or ``"is third body"`` should be provided for a given species.

 Species configuration data can be decorated with custom properties that are prefixed with double underscores (e.g., ``__my custom property``).
 These custom properties can be used to